 Abstract:

-Where R Packages Live brings together key stewards of the R ecosystem for a behind-the-scenes look at how and where R packages are built, reviewed, distributed, and sustained.
-Featuring representatives from CRAN (R Core), Bioconductor, R-universe (rOpenSci), and Posit, the panel of speakers will unpack the distinct roles each platform plays — and how they collectively shape the lifecycle of an R package.
+Where R Packages Live brings together key stewards of the R ecosystem for a behind-the-scenes chat about where R packages are built, reviewed, distributed, and sustained.

 Whether you’re a developer, researcher, or data scientist, this discussion will demystify the infrastructure underpinning R’s package ecosystem and offer practical guidance on choosing the right home for your work.